PowerDNS/pdns/docs/markdown/httpapi/api_spec.md

 URL: /api/v1/servers/localhost/search-data?q=:search\_term&max=:max\_results
 ---------------------------------------------------------------------------

+**Note**: Authoritative only.

 Allowed methods: `GET`

 #### GET

 Search the data inside PowerDNS for :search\_term and return at most :max\_results.
 This includes zones, records and comments.
-Responsebody is an array of one or more of the following objects:
+Response body is an array of one or more of the following objects:

 For a zone: